madmachineio/mm-sdk/IDEIntegration.md

 1. User need to double click the project file `Package.mmp` or open it in the IDE menu bar
 2. `cd` into the project directory
-3. `mm-sdk/usr/mm/mm run --action get-name` to get the project name.
+3. `mm-sdk/usr/mm/mm get --info name` to get the project name.
 If this command returns error, then the project is broken.
 The IDE should alert and quit.

 ## Get the SD card status and show the result in the IDE